Learning on manifolds without manifold learning: Introduction

-Resuming our main discussion, one consequence of approximating, say on a cube, is the curse of dimensionality; i.e., the number of components in the parameter vector $\bs\theta$ required to achieve an accuracy of $\epsilon$ increases exponentially with the dimension of the input data; e.g., as $\Omega(\epsilon^{-q})$.
-A relatively recent idea to close this gap is to assume that the support of $\nu$ is an \textbf{unknown} low dimensional sub-manifold of the high dimensional ambient space in which the data is located.
-This gives rise to a two step procedure: \emph{manifold learning}, where there is an effort to find information about the manifold itself, and then \emph{function approximation} (which we have called \emph{learning on the manifold} in the title of this paper), where we assume the necessary information about the manifold to be known and study function approximation based on this information.
+Rather than approximating on a known domain, a relatively recent idea is to assume that the support of the marginal distribution $\nu$ is an \textbf{unknown}, low-dimensional submanifold of the high-dimensional ambient space in which the data is located.
+This gives rise to a two-step procedure: \emph{manifold learning}, where there is an effort to find information about the manifold itself, and then \emph{function approximation} (which we have called \emph{learning on the manifold} in the title of this paper), where we assume the necessary information about the manifold to be known, and study function approximation based on this information.

-For example, works by Belkin, Niyogi, Singer, and others have shown that the so called graph Laplacian (and the corresponding eigen-decomposition) constructed from data points converges to the manifold Laplacian and its eigen-decomposition.
+Works by Belkin, Niyogi, Singer, and others have shown that the so-called graph Laplacian (and the corresponding eigendecomposition) constructed from data points converges to the manifold Laplacian and its eigendecomposition.
 Some preliminary papers in this direction are: \cite{belkin2003laplacian,belkinfound,singerlaplacian}.
 An introduction to the subject is given in \cite{achaspissue}.
 Another approach is to estimate an atlas of the manifold, which thereby allows function approximation to be conducted via local coordinate charts.
+One such effort is to utilize the underlying parametric structure of the functions to determine the dimension of the manifold and the parameters involved \cite{manoni2020effective}.
 Approximations utilizing estimated coordinate charts have been implemented, for example, via deep learning \cite{coifman_deep_learn_2015bigeometric,schmidtdeep}, moving least-squares \cite{soberleastsquares}, local linear regression \cite{Wuregression}, or using Euclidean distances among the data points \cite{chui_deep}.
-Starting with \cite{mauropap}, HNM and his collaborators carried out an extensive investigation of function approximation on manifolds (e.g., \cite{compbio, modlpmz, mhaskardata,heatkernframe,eignet,}).
-With the two step procedure, the estimates obtained in function approximation need to be tempered by the errors accrued in the manifold learning step.
+HNM and his collaborators carried out an extensive investigation of function approximation on manifolds, some of which is summarized in \cite{mhaskardata}.
+With the two-step procedure, the estimates obtained in function approximation need to be tempered by the errors accrued in the manifold learning step.
 In turn, the errors in the manifold learning step are very sensitive to the choice of different parameters used in the process.